Follow-the-Perturbed-Leader for Adversarial Markov Decision Processes with Bandit Feedback: Conclusion

 In this paper, we designed FTPL-based algorithms for adversarial MDPs with bandit feedback in various settings, including episodic settings, delayed feedback settings and infinite-horizon settings.
 Our algorithms are easy to implement as they only require solving the offline planing problem, and in some cases they match the state-of-the-art performance or are even the first ever no-regret algorithms.

 One interesting open question is whether, despite our counterexample, \Cref{eq:ideal_stability2} can still hold with a larger constant for the right-hand side, either with our current algorithm or via some modified versions (for example with a different kind of perturbation).
+Achieving this would lead to an improved version of \Cref{lem:single-step stability} and thus give the near-optimal delay-related regret term $\Otil(H^{\nicefrac 32}\sqrt{\delay})$ for the delayed feedback setting, which is not currently achieved by any existing algorithms.

+An alternative direction is to try to equip our \Cref{alg:delayed} (for episodic AMDPs with delayed feedback) with the ``delay-adapted'' loss estimators proposed by \citet{jin2022near}.
+As their analysis heavily relies on the exponential weight scheme (see their Lemma D.7, which bounds KL divergences between consecutive policies), it is unclear to us whether FTPL enjoys a similar property.

-Achieving this would lead to the near-optimal delay-related regret term $\Otil(H^{\nicefrac 32}\sqrt{\delay})$ for the delayed feedback setting (which is currently not achieved by any existing algorithms).
-Another important future direction is to improve our results in the infinite-horizon setting, such as improving the $\Otil(T^{\nicefrac 56})$ oracle-efficient regret upper bound or dealing with the unknown transition case (which has not yet been studied at all).
+Another important future direction is to improve our results in the infinite-horizon setting, such as improving the $\Otil(T^{\nicefrac 56})$ oracle-efficient regret upper bound, removing the usage of oracles, or dealing with the unknown transition case (which has not yet been studied at all).

+There are also several possible generalizations of our setting.
+For example, we only assume the losses to be adversarial.
+Further incorporating evolving transition is an important next step.
+There is already an FTPL-based algorithm \citep{yu2009arbitrarily} for evolving dynamics (though they are assuming ergodic infinite-horizon MDPs), which builds upon the FTPL analysis by \citet{even2009online} (see their Lemma III.3).
+Although our work directly improves the performance guarantee of \citet{even2009online}, it is highly unclear whether we can adopt the algorithm of \citet{yu2009arbitrarily} for unknown-transition episodic MDPs (they assumed the transitions to be revealed after each episode) or infinite-horizon weakly communicating MDPs.
+Solving either case will be interesting.
+Moreover, considering dynamic regret instead of static regret can also be challenging.

-\begin{ack} We greatly acknowledge Vasilis Syrgkanis for the helpful discussion about whether their single-step stability lemma \citep[Lemma 10]{syrgkanis2016efficient} holds for non-binary action spaces. \end{ack}
+\begin{ack} We greatly acknowledge Vasilis Syrgkanis for the helpful discussion about whether their single-step stability lemma \citep[Lemma 10]{syrgkanis2016efficient} holds for non-binary action spaces.
+We also thank the anonymous reviewers for their insightful comments, which we greatly benefit from.
+HL is supported by NSF Award IIS-1943607 and a Google Faculty Research Award.